N0SliW/cambermast-website/_posts/2020-04-15-considering-daily-standups-with-your-newly-minted-remote-workers-here-s-some-advice.md

 **When to attend**?
 Morning meetings are ideal because it sets the tone for each team member's workday.
 You have to decide what _morning_ means for your team.
 As a general best practice, the standup does not start any later than 9:30 am.

-**How should you attend?** As I write this, Covid is forcing many people to work from home, take care of their children that are no longer going to school, and work out family schedules.
+**How should you attend?** As I write this, COVID is forcing many people to work from home, take care of their children that are no longer going to school, and work out family schedules.
 Consider making your standup a voice-first session, so people do not feel the pressure to put themselves on video first thing in the morning.

 **Agenda**: